-Exchange Traded Funds (ETFs) are an increasingly popular way for investors to access the global financial markets.
+Exchange-traded funds (ETFs) are an increasingly popular way for investors to access the global financial markets.
 One of the key differences between an ETF and a ‘traditional’ fund is that regardless of the underlying asset, ETFs are traded on a stock exchange, just like company shares.
-Now that the sector is more established, it’s possible to pick out the top names with which to trade.
+Now that the sector is more established, it’s possible to pick out the best preforming ETFs with which to trade.

-ETFs are simply a convenient way to gain exposure to certain asset groups.
-They are technically a fund because the investor is buying a product that tracks an underlying asset.
+ETFs are simply a convenient way to gain exposure to certain asset groups rather than individual stocks.
+They are technically a fund because the investor is buying a product that tracks an underlying basket of assets.

 Investors approaching the subject for the first time would do well to not let the inclusion of the term ‘fund’ put them off considering trading ETFs.

-Traditional funds, such as mutual funds, were tailored to longer-term holding periods.
+Traditional funds, such as mutual funds, are tailored to longer-term holding periods.
 They often restrict investors to only buying into or selling out of the fund on certain ‘dealing days’, which might only occur once a month.
 ETFs accommodate those taking the long view but are more user-friendly so open up the door to more immediate returns.

 What’s more, the pricing and opaque trading practices of ‘traditional’ funds have been overhauled to make ETFs a convenient way to access interesting asset markets.

 IG is a true multi-asset broker that offers tens of thousands of markets to its clients.
-As you’d expect, it offers a range of gold exchange traded funds, which consist of just one asset — gold.
+As you would expect, it offers a range of gold ETFs, which consist of just one asset: gold.

 Each of the below IG ETFs derives its value from holding ‘underlying assets’ that are centred on the precious metal.

-Degiro also offers other asset classes.
-The bond ETFs give a taste of the wide range of asset classes that investors may want to consider and a degree of security.
+Degiro also offers other asset classes, but the bond ETFs give a taste of the wide range of asset classes that investors may want to consider and a degree of security.
 A diversified portfolio, of course, is a cornerstone of investment good practice.
 While returns on bond investments might be capped to the upside, they can help balance out the peaks and troughs on instruments in your portfolio that have a higher beta.

 The site makes it easy to navigate across funds and also offers pre-packaged selections.
 Access ratings and detailed information on each fund are provided to help you evaluate which best suit your needs.

 Fineco is a market leader in terms of low-cost ETF trading.
-It also offers regular saving programs and a range of global ETFs, which tick the boxes for even the hardest to please investors.
+It also offers regular saving programmes and a range of global ETFs, which tick the boxes for even the hardest-to-please investors.

 One theme of the 2020-2022 equity bull run was the momentum found in US equities.
 The Fidelity ZERO Total Market Index Fund, founded in 2018, allows those who want exposure to this sector to buy one product, the ETF, rather than all the constituent parts.

 This ETF charges no fees and no minimum.
 It was one of the first no-fee ETFs made available.
 Being able to invest for free is certainly a very exciting opportunity for individual investors and those new to the market.